Facts about FDIC Insurance & Coverage of your Deposits

 What is the limit for FDIC insurance coverage?

 The limit for FDIC insurance coverage depends on two things: (1) whether your chosen financial product is a deposit product; and (2) whether your bank is FDIC-insured.
-Deposits at FDIC-insured institutions are insured to at least $250,000 per depositor for each account ownership category.
+Deposits at FDIC-insured institutions are insured up to $250,000 per depositor for each account ownership category.
 Learn more at: http://www.fdic.gov/deposit

 How do you maximize FDIC Insurance Coverage?